-NURS 5999 - Studies in Nursing - Directed Readings (1-3 variable hours)
+NURS 5999 - Studies in Nursing - Directed

 A graduate seminar exploring selected leadership or education topics in Nursing, chosen by individual faculty members.
 A variety of perspectives will be examined.
-Prerequisite: Admission to Graduate Nursing Program or Senior Standing in BSN Program with 3.00 GPA concepts include healthy lifestyles, self-care, holisms, nursing therapeutics, caring, thinking, risk reduction. and

 NURS 6000 - Transitions to Health Promotion and Illness Prevention (2-0-2)